ghostFaceKillah/vslam/README.md

 python -m lessons.ex_03_full_frontend
 ```

+This live-renders the environment.
+That's a bit too slow to feel real-tiem (at around 1 fps).
-It currently depends on gathering data that can saved by `python -m sim.run`
+It's better to first pre-generate the data by `python -m sim.run` and the run it from saved data.

-Previous lessons in the `lesson` folder showcase feature matching and 3d-2d PNP via Gauss-Newton optimization.

 Structure
 ----------

-- `robots`
+- `vslam`
+    - `lessons` - scripts that run the framework piece by piece
     - `vslam`  - the vslam library
         - `keyframe` - contains the most important functions that drive the SLAM algorithm
             - `def estimate_keyframe()`